Skip to content

 ABOUT CURIE CLUB

-Curie Club was founded to help ensure that all scientists are given the opportunity to help shape the future.
+Curie Club was founded to help ensure that all scientists in the Department of Chemistry are given the opportunity to meet other students and build a community.
 Curie Club hosts stimulating lectures, career development support, and lively debates to support and inspire the next generation of scientists.

 Upcoming Events: